kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 A plugin is nothing more than a standalone executable file, whose name begins with `kubectl-`.
 To install a plugin, simply move its executable file to anywhere on your `PATH`.

-You can also discover and install kubectl plugins available in the open source using [Krew](https://sigs.k8s.io/krew).
+You can also discover and install kubectl plugins available in the open source using [Krew](https://krew.dev/).
 Krew is a plugin manager maintained by the Kubernetes SIG CLI community.

 {{< caution >}}
-Kubectl plugins installed via the Krew [centralized index](https://github.com/kubernetes-sigs/krew-index) are not audited for security.
+Kubectl plugins available via the Krew [plugin index](https://index.krew.dev/) are not audited for security.
 You should install and run third-party plugins at your own risk, since they are arbitrary programs running on your machine.
 {{< /caution >}}

 ### Discovering plugins